jlkiri/use-animate-presence/README.md

 4. Make changes
 5. Run `yarn build` and make sure that it builds without crash
 6. Push changes and [open a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

+Note: if you want to link the package to some other project to do integration tests, you may run into an issue with two React versions.
+In this case, run `npm link <path-to-react-in-your-other-project>` while in `use-animation-presence` root directory.